jaderigby/Wirestorm/README.md

 ## What is Wirestorm?

-Wirestorm is a framework built on Jade, Stylus and Jeet, that leverages these technologies in order to allow developers and designers to build dynamic real-working wireframes __fast__.
+Wirestorm is a framework built on Jade, Stylus and Jeet, that leverages these technologies in order to allow developers and designers to build dynamic and "functional" wireframes __fast__.

 ## Why use code to wireframe?